 - 11. Force-feeding causes a degree of liver pathology, especially steatosis (fatty liver), that is desirable and of value to producers of foie gras but greatly increases the duck's risk of premature death. - 12.
 There is clear evidence of liver pathology: a reduction in the liver's ability to detoxify, (slower BSP clearance, longer BSP half-life) and liver cell damage (raised liver enzymes) at the end of the force-feeding period.
 The reversibility of steatosis does not mean that the changes in the liver are not pathological. - 13.
 Force-feeding a nutrient-deficient diet in large amounts leads to gross hepatomegaly (liver enlargement), which can cause pain and difficulties in balancing and movement. - 14.
 The enlarged liver may compress respiratory airsacs and other abdominal organs, and where liver function is severely compromised hepatic encephalopathy (effects of toxins on the brain) may ensue. - 15.
 Due to the large amount of high-energy food, ducks are placed under considerable thermal stress.
 They spend a large proportion of their time panting in order to thermoregulate and maintain physiological homeostasis. - 16.
 Levels of blood corticosterone are a poor indicator of welfare if measured in association with feeding in mulard ducks.
 They must be considered in conjunction with other welfare indicators such as health, pathology, other physiological measures, behaviour and other indicators of mental state. - 17.
 Individual cages greatly restrict the bird's movements and do not allow it to show more than a minimal behavioural repertoire, with consequent very poor welfare. - 18.
 Ducks are gregarious and require cages big enough so that they are able to fully stretch their wings, preen and groom, walk and show normal social interactions and other behaviours.
-Group cages are small, usually offering a surface area per bird of only 1200-1300 cm. - 19.
+Group cages are small, usually offering a surface area per bird of only 1200-1300 cm2. - 19.
 Group cages are barren, containing only conspecifics and water troughs.
 It is not clear whether the water troughs currently used allow full immersion of the duck's head and the normal bathing that is essential for preening. - 20.
-Contrary to Council of Europe recommendations and the European Federation of Foie Gras Charter guidelines, group cages do not contain litter.
-This deprives the ducks of substratum for foraging and exploratory behaviours. - 21.
-Contrary to Council of Europe recommendations and the European Federation of Foie Gras Charter guidelines, group cages do not have an area where ducks can rest together, and there is no bedding material to ensure their comfort and cleanliness. - 22.
+Council of Europe recommendations and the European Federation of Foie Gras Charter guidelines state that ducks should be able to express species-specific behaviours.
+However, group-housed ducks are not provided with substratum for foraging. - 21.
+Council of Europe recommendations and the European Federation of Foie Gras Charter guidelines state that ducks in group cages should be able to rest in comfort.
+However, ducks are usually housed on mesh floors without bedding. - 22.
 The group cage has a steel or plastic mesh floor that may worsen contact dermatitis (foot, toe, hock and breast lesions).